packit/packit.dev/content/posts/2022-features.md

 ## SRPM in Copr

-During the year, you might have realised that Packit has moved the builds of SRPM files to Copr.
-For more details, take a look at the [relevant page](), but let’s shortly describe the benefits:
+Throughout the 2022 we have implemented support for building SRPMs in the Copr and slowly started introducing newly-onboarded projects to use Copr right from the start.
+The definitive switch to Copr has been done at the beginning of 2023.
+For more details, take a look at the [relevant blog post](https://packit.dev/posts/copr-srpms/), but let’s shortly describe the benefits:
 Most importantly, you can now use [`srpm_build_deps`](https://packit.dev/docs/configuration/#srpm_build_deps) config option to specify the dependencies needed for the build.
 With the [old solution](https://github.com/packit/sandcastle), this process was manual, global and had to be done by Packit maintainers.
 Another advantage of being able to use Copr for SRPM builds is access to the SRPM artifacts.
-The move had multiple stages to ease the transition but now, all of our users build SRPMs in Copr.

 ## Self-mapping of FAS account